 restricted ADI means an ADI that has an authority under section 9 of the Banking Act 1959 to carry on a banking business in Australia for a limited time specified in accordance with section 9D of that Act.

+secondary user: a person is a secondary user for an account with a data holder in a particular designated sector if:

+(a) the person has account privileges in relation to the account; and

+(b) the account holder has given the data holder an instruction to treat the person as a secondary user for the purposes of these rules.

+secondary user instruction means an instruction given for the purposes of paragraph (b) of the definition of secondary user.

 service data has the meaning given by rule 1.10.

+sponsor has the meaning given by rule 5.1D.

+TA disclosure consent has the meaning given by rule 1.10A.

+trusted advisor has the meaning given by rule 1.10C.

 type of CDR data means a type of data that is identified in the data standards.

 Note: See paragraph 8.11(1)(d).

+use consent has the meaning given by rule 1.10A.

 valid has the meaning given by subrule 3.3(3) or subrule 4.3(3) as appropriate.

 voluntary consumer data, in relation to the banking sector, has the meaning given by clause 3.2 of Schedule 3.